Tailor-made Antibodies

 Price: $415.00

 Cat.
 No. 302 117 100 µg purified IgG, lyophilized.
-Azide was added before lyophilization.
+Albumin and azide were added for stabilization.
 For reconstitution add 100 µl H2O to get a 1mg/ml solution in PBS.
 Then aliquot and store at -20°C to -80°C until use.

 Antibodies should be stored at +4°C when still lyophilized.
 Do not freeze!